-The ISO required meteorological data points for EIRs participating in ISO markets as a VER is covered in the ISO tariff appendix Q section 3.
+The ISO required meteorological data points for EIRs and Hybrid Resources with a VER component owner participating in ISO markets as a VER is covered in the ISO tariff appendix Q section 3.

 11.3.1 Meteorological Wind Speed

 The unit of measurement for wind speed will be in meters per seconds (m/s) with a precision of one m/s.